Liepāja: Religion

 Liepāja has a number of churches.
 As elsewhere in central and western Latvia, Protestant churches, mostly Lutheran, are predominant.
 Holy Trinity Cathedral houses the seat of the Lutheran Bishop of Liepāja.
 Other Lutheran congregations are St. Anne, Church of the Cross and Church of Luther.
 There are four Baptist congregations in the city, among them are St. Paul church and Church of Zion.

 Owing to the regional importance of Liepāja during the last decades of the Russian Empire, a number of Russian Orthodox churches were established in the city early in the twentieth century.
 Their congregations are chiefly drawn from the Russian-speaking population.

 The Catholic faith is represented in Liepāja by a St. Joseph Cathedral – the seat of the Roman Catholic Diocese of Liepāja, Catholic primary school and the Catholic centre.
 The structure of the Catholic centre was used to represent the Vatican in Expo 2000 in Hanover and was transferred to Liepāja after the event.

 Other Christian sects include Old Ritualists, Adventist, Pentecostal, Latter-day Saints and Jehovah's Witnesses, who have single congregations and churches.

 Economy

 After the collapse of USSR's centrally planned economy, Liepāja had to deal with issues of rundown infrastructure.
-To provide business incubation and development for the city, Liepaja Special Economic Zone (Liepaja SEZ) was established.
-According to the law, Liepāja SEZ was established on March 1, 1997 and it will exist until December 31, 2035.
+To provide business incubation and development for the city, Liepāja Special Economic Zone (Liepāja SEZ) was established.
+According to the law, Liepāja SEZ was established on March 1, 1997, and it will exist until December 31, 2035.
 The purpose of the Liepāja SEZ is to develop a business environment, manufacturing, shipping and air traffic, as well as international trade through Latvia.
 The aim of the Liepāja SEZ is to attract investment for expanding of manufacturing and infrastructure, and to create new work places and to ensure the development of the region.
 In the beginning, investment growth remained slow due to a shortage of a skilled labour force, but the scheme proved to be successful as positive tendencies can be seen with formation of new businesses.